h15200/notes/css.md

+see separate flex.md and grid.md for those modules

 # Current Landscape

 2020 - vanilla CSS is growing to cover things that bootstrap and other pre-processors used to do.
 Bootstrap is on the way out.
 SCSS is still good for nesting and slightly easier variable, mixins, and functions, but CSS will probably cover these in the next few years.
 Stick only with SCSS (and CSS when possible) and for now don't bother with bootstrap or LESS.